 It’s officially time to start making your list and checking it twice!
 So I’ve got some fabulous little gift ideas for you – some of my favorite items that I love and use in my kitchen regularly.
 In my mind, when it comes to gift giving there’s just nothing better than something that’s actually practical and useful.
-So here are six super affordable kitchen tools that fit the bill, plus one splurge bonus recommendation that will make the cook – or aspiring cook – in your life feel extra special!
+So here are five super affordable kitchen tools that fit the bill, plus one splurge bonus recommendation that will make the cook – or aspiring cook – in your life feel extra special!
 (Hey, even though that one is expensive it would still totally fit in a stocking.) :)

 - “Roux” Cooking Spoon: $10

 This spoon with a flat tip is just plain awesome.
 It was first introduced to me by my mother-in-law who lives in New Orleans.
 Forget that they tell you it’s just for making roux.
 I use it all the time when cooking on the stove, and it has quickly become my favorite.
 Need to scrape the brown bits off the bottom of the pan or break up ground meat while cooking?
 No problem.